xmas-ar/xNMS/docs/source/index.md

 - **Ansible Service**: Store and run Ansible playbooks.
 - **REST Service**: Send REST calls with variable URL and payload.
-- **Python Script Service**: Any python script can be integrated into the web UI. eNMS will automatically generate a form in the UI for the script input parameters.
+- **Python Script Service**: Any python script can be integrated into the web UI. xNMS will automatically generate a form in the UI for the script input parameters.
 - **Workflows**: Services can be combined graphically in a workflow.
 - **Scheduling**: Services and workflows can be scheduled to start